leovsch/Magic-Mirror/README.md

 # Magic-Mirror

-My implementation of the magic mirror project page :-)
+My implementation of the magic mirror project :-)

 So far the web interface contains:
 - A clock